dmairs/botse/docs/glossary/tenacity.md

 ---
 id: tenacity
 title: Tenacity
-hoverText: "The route to that feature or token that consists of the most hexes between that feature and the component being measured to (or from)."
+hoverText: The route to that feature or token that consists of the most hexes between that feature and the component being measured to (or from).
 ---

 # <img src="/icons/tenacity.svg" alt="Tenacity Icon" /> Tenacity